Farm Policy Glossary

 1994 Institutions--Land-Grant Institutions that traditionally served Native Americans.
 The Equity in Educational Land-Grant Status Act of 1994 conferred land-grant status for 29 tribal colleges that address agriculture and mechanical arts.

-1996 Farm Act--See Federal Agriculture Improvement and Reform Act of 1996.
+1996 Farm Bill--See Federal Agriculture Improvement and Reform Act of 1996.

-ACRE actual farm revenue--The actual commodity farm yield X the ACRE national average market price.
+ACRE actual farm revenue--The actual crop-year commodity farm yield multiplied by the ACRE national average market price.

-ACRE actual State revenue--The ACRE actual State yield X the ACRE national average market price.
+ACRE actual State revenue--The ACRE actual crop-year State yield multiplied by the ACRE national average market price.

 ACRE actual State yield--The crop year commodity production (quantity) produced in the State per planted acre.

-ACRE benchmark farm revenue--The 5-yr Olympic average farm crop yields X [ACRE program guarantee price ï¿½ crop insurance premiums per acre]
+ACRE benchmark farm revenue--The 5-year Olympic average farm crop yields multiplied by ACRE program guarantee price plus crop insurance premiums per acre.

 ACRE benchmark State yield--The 5-year Olympic average commodity yield per planted acre in the State.